SatishEddhu/Data-Science-Competitions/Otto group product classification/readme.txt

 This submission got a 'Multiclass Loss' public score of 0.45173 and private score of 0.45025 corresponding to the private leaderboard rank of #700

-See the attached screenshot showing the public score.
+See the attached screenshots showing my public/private score and where my score would have ranked on the private leaderboard.